How To Group Elements In Wix

 In Wix Studio: The process is the same (Shift+click to multi-select, then right-click → Group or Ctrl+G), but Studio's interface labels the action in the Layers panel differently.
 In Studio, grouped elements appear under a "Group" parent layer, and you can rename the group directly in the Layers panel for easier identification on complex pages.

-Studio also supports grouping within sections and repeaters, which gives more layout control than the Classic Editor - useful if you are building multi-column card grids.
+Studio also supports grouping within sections and repeaters, which gives more layout control than the Classic Editor.
+This is useful if you are building multi-column card grids.

 What Cannot Be Grouped in Wix?